Volunteering with Denver Community Fridges

 We are so excited you are thinking about becoming a volunteer with the Denver Community Fridges!
 We have a few different ways you can volunteer with us:

-- A point person is a volunteer who visits a specific fridge on a specific day each week to clean and report any relevant information.
-Every fridge can have up to 7 point people, one for each day of the week.
+– A point person is a volunteer who visits a specific fridge on a specific day to clean and report any relevant information.
 Each shift lasts anywhere from 30 minutes to 2 hours depending on how much food is in the fridge, the cleanliness of the fridge on a given day, and the number of community interactions taking place.
-Some of the tasks of a point person include: recording fridge temperature, fully wiping down and cleaning the fridge and freezer, organizing the pantry, picking up trash around the fridge, and taking an update picture for social media
+Some of the tasks of a point person include: recording fridge temperature, fully wiping down and cleaning the fridge and freezer, organizing the pantry, picking up trash around the fridge, and taking an update picture to send to the group via Discord

-- Distribution volunteers drive to our partner organizations on designated days to pick up food and other donations to distribute to our fridges.
+– Distribution volunteers drive to our partner organizations on designated days to pick up food and other donations to distribute to our fridges.
 While we do have community members stocking the fridges on their own throughout the week, these scheduled pick ups by volunteers make up the majority of our donations.
 Each shift ranges from 2-5 hours depending on the location and the number of fridges you are distributing to.
-Primary responsibilities include: driving your car to a distribution location in the Denver Metro Area, distributing the collected items to our fridge locations, drop off leftover food that can’t fit in our fridges to a DCF team member in Denver.
+Primary responsibilities include: driving your car to a distribution location in the Denver Metro Area, recording the weight of food collected when possible, and distributing the collected items to our fridge locations

 If you have any questions about volunteering, don’t hesitate to reach out to firstname.lastname@example.org with “Volunteer Question” written in the subject line.